jaspector

 Not publicly located

-Do I need a building permit in LaFollette, TN?
+01 Do I need a building permit in LaFollette, TN?

 The city application covers new residential, commercial, addition, repair, accessory structure, demolition, moving, gas/mechanical, plumbing, and other work; state residential permits are also required for one- and two-family/townhouse work in LaFollette

-How much does a building permit cost in LaFollette, TN?
+02 How much does a building permit cost in LaFollette, TN?

+Building permit fees in LaFollette, TN are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Not publicly visible in the source snippet located.
 Fees are calculated as: Building permit fee and plan review fee are shown on the application as city-assessed fees; the exact public fee table was not retrievable in the snippets located.
 Plan check fee: Present on the application, but the amount table was not visible in the public snippet.

-How do I apply for a building permit in LaFollette, TN?
+03 How do I apply for a building permit in LaFollette, TN?

-1. Confirm zoning and determine whether the project needs a city building permit, state residential permit, or both.
+To apply for a building permit in LaFollette, TN, follow these steps: 1.
+Confirm zoning and determine whether the project needs a city building permit, state residential permit, or both.
 2. Complete the LaFollette building permit application and gather the required site and construction plans.
 3. Submit the application to the Codes Department for zoning review and building safety review.
 4. Pay the applicable building permit fee and plan review fee.
 5. Obtain the issued permit before starting work.
 6. Schedule inspections through the city Codes Department as work progresses.

-How long does it take to get a building permit in LaFollette, TN?
+04 How long does it take to get a building permit in LaFollette, TN?

-What work is exempt from building permits in LaFollette, TN?
+05 What work is exempt from building permits in LaFollette, TN?

-How do I schedule a building inspection in LaFollette, TN?
+06 How do I schedule a building inspection in LaFollette, TN?

-Other cities in Campbell County
+Other jurisdictions in Campbell County.

-View all Campbell County jurisdictions →
+All Campbell County jurisdictions →